c2m2/VRL-VRN-Generator/README.md

 5. Open the template project [mesh generation](ex/mesh-generation.vrlp) from within VRL-Studio found in the example folder `ex`.
 6. Follow the example workflow to create meshes

-## TODO
--   Integrate the example project from the assets branch as a template project from resource

 ## Latest release
 For the latest releases check the `Releases` tab on the right hand side.
 Simply download a release and unzip it.
 Install the plugin via the VRL-Studio